andrewtryder/GitPull/README.md

 ## Install

-You will need a working Limnoria bot on Python 2.7 for this to work.
+You will need a working Limnoria bot on Python 2.7 or 3.4 for this to work.

 Go into your Limnoria plugin dir, usually ~/supybot/plugins and run: